Rustam Emomali

-Rustam Emomali (Note: Рустам Эмомалӣ, /tg/) (born Rustam Emomalievich Rahmonov (Note: Рустам Эмомалиевич Раҳмонов, /tg/); 19 December 1987) is a Tajik politician who is the current Chairman of the National Assembly of Tajikistan, Mayor of Dushanbe and the eldest son of Emomali Rahmon, the long-standing president of Tajikistan.
+Rustam Emomali (Note: Рустам Эмомалӣ, /tg/) (born Rustam Emomalievich Rahmonov; (Note: Рустам Эмомалиевич Раҳмонов /tg/) 19 December 1987) is a Tajik politician who is the and the eldest son of Emomali Rahmon, the long-standing president of Tajikistan.
+He has been the current Chairman of the National Assembly of Tajikistan since 2020 and Mayor of Dushanbe since 2017.

 Rustam Emomali is believed to be prepared by his father to succeed him as the leader of Tajikistan; he holds the title of the constitutionally designated successor to the presidency.
 He heads the anti-corruption agency in Tajikistan and the state's financial oversight agency.
 Despite not having served in the armed forces, he holds the rank of major general.
 He was appointed as the mayor of Dushanbe by his father in 2017 at the age of 29.

 Early life and football career

 Rustam Emomali was born Rustam Emomalievich Rahmonov in the district of Danghara, Kulob oblast (present-day Khatlon province) in Tajikistan, to parents Emomali Rahmon and Azizmo Asadullayeva.
 He graduated in 2008 from the Tajik State National University with a specialist's degree in International Economic Relations, studied a specialty in State and Municipal Administration at the Russian Presidential Academy of National Economy and Public Administration in 2011, and took courses with the Diplomatic Academy of the Russian Ministry of Foreign Affairs.
 In 2007, following his father's suit, he had dropped the Russian-style patronymic and last name, adopting his father's first name, Emomali, as his new surname.

 In 2007, Rustam Emomali co-founded the Dushanbe-based football club Istiklol and, during the next several years, he served as the club's captain and played for it as a striker.
 The club has won five national championships consecutively since 2011, owing at least partially to very favorable refereeing and other preferences.
 In 2011, Rustam Emomali was appointed deputy president of Tajikistan's Football Federation (TFT) and joined the International Relations Committee of the Olympic Council of Asia.

 In January 2012, a designated TFT pannel voted unanimously to appoint Emomali its new president for a four-year term.
 Following the appointment, he stopped playing for FC Istiklol and promised to cut all ties to the club.
 Starting in 2012, he served as a member of the FIFA Development Committee for two years.
 In 2016, the TFT reelected Rustam Emomali as its president for another four years.

 Emomali is known for his two expensive hobbies: car racing and collecting sports cars.

 He is the first recipient of "Argali Conservation Achievement Award".